Oklahoma City, OK

 I am encouraged about this type of restaurant because the clientele is overwhelming non-Vietnamese, yet the menu is easy to navigate for both those who are Vietnamese food experts and those who really do not have much knowledge about it.
 My advice to first time diners would probably be to try the pho–not only because this is the restaurant’s specialty but also because I think this restaurant has a very good version of it.

 So far I have only tried the Pho Ga, or the chicken version (chicken breast meat in a chicken broth).
 This is not a slap at the other types of soup at Family Pho, it is because I find the chicken pho disappointing at many restaurants and I am very glad to find one that is good.
-The flavor is quite good, but probably more important to me is the fact that the restaurant does not use MSG (which leaves me free from worry about how I am going to feel after the meal).
+The flavor is quite good, but probably more important to me is the fact that I do not detect MSG in it (although I believe it is in some of the restaurant’s items).

 The chicken pho has a chicken broth and white meat chicken as the main soup ingredient.
 Other types of non-beef soup are also available, including vegetarian, shrimp, and seafood.